wdv4758h/rst2html5slides/README.rst

     * item D

+rst2html5slides doesn't provide any specific web presentation framework files.
+You must already have them in place and use rst2html5slides to fill in the presentation contents.
-The simplest way to generate a jmpress.js presentation is using a template.
+The simplest way is passing a template as parameter.
 :literal:`jmpress_template.html`:

 .. code-block:: html